CharlieWillard/ZoomImageViewer/README.md

 1. **Open the Tool**:

-   - Access the viewer at the web deployment: [https://charliewillard.github.io/ZoomImageViewer/](https://charliewillard.github.io/ZoomImageViewer/)
+   - Access the viewer at the web deployment: <a href="https://charliewillard.github.io/ZoomImageViewer/" target="_blank">https://charliewillard.github.io/ZoomImageViewer/</a>

 2. **Load Images**: